data-integrations/salesforce/docs/Salesforce-streamingsource.md

 **Login URL:** Salesforce OAuth2 login URL.

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

+**Read Timeout:** Maximum time in seconds to wait for reading data from the server before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.

 **Topic Name:** Salesforce push topic name.
 Plugin will track updates from this topic.
 If the topic does not exist, the plugin creates it.
 To manually create pushTopic use Salesforce workbench, Apex code or API.

 **Query:** Salesforce push topic query.
 The query is used by Salesforce to send updates to push topic.
 This field not required if you are using an existing push topic.

 **Notify On Create:** Push topic property, which specifies if a create operation should generate a record.